Scrolls of Moses: Identification

 However, it is well known that the Jews usually refer to the Torah as The Five Books of Torah.
 Most notably, Deuteronomy, the fifth book, is distinct in many ways, and is referred to as 'Mishneh Torah' - a review of the Torah.
 There's also an ancient guideline requiring religious scribes to leave four blank lines between each of the books.
 This custom (recorded in Babylonian Talmud, bava batra pg.13) predated Muhammad by hundreds of years.
-For this reason it is plausible to assume that Muhammad is referring to the five scrolls of Moses as they were known.
+For this reason it is plausible to assume that the Quran is referring to the five scrolls of Moses as they were known.